 The PDU Session with offline charging only can be assigned to a PDU Session by the PCF to indicate that the online charging method is never set for any of the PCC Rules activated during the lifetime of the PDU Session nor provided as Default charging method.

-NOTE 1: If this parameter is provided by the PCF or configured in the SMF charging characteristics the SMF can use the Nchf_OfflineOnlyCharging service instead of the Nchf_ConvergedCharging service for a PDU Session as defined in TS 32.255 [21].The IP Index indicates the IP Address/Prefix allocation method which is used by the SMF for IP Address/Prefix allocation during PDU Session Establishment procedure as defined in clause 5.8.2.2.1 of TS 23.501 [2].
+NOTE 1: If this parameter is provided by the PCF or configured in the SMF charging characteristics the SMF can use the Nchf_OfflineOnlyCharging service instead of the Nchf_ConvergedCharging service for a PDU Session as defined in TS 32.255 [21].

+NOTE 1a: When the "PDU session with offline charging only" indication is provisioned by the PCF the PCF can provision the charging method for a PCC rule within the PDU session to either “offline” or “neither”.

+The IP Index indicates the IP Address/Prefix allocation method which is used by the SMF for IP Address/Prefix allocation during PDU Session Establishment procedure as defined in clause 5.8.2.2.1 of TS 23.501 [2].

 Upon every interaction with the SMF, the PCF may provide the following attributes to the SMF: